Yusuf Hussain Abadi

 Yousuf Hussain Abadi is known as a historian, Balti writer, translator of the Quran, linguist, scholar, social worker and pioneer in field of research in Skardu, Baltistan region of Gilgit Baltistan, Pakistan.
-Yousuf Hussain Abadi translated Quran in Balti language for the first time.
-He also runs a museum of Balti traditional items and a chain of school network in his area.
+Yousuf Hussain Abadi translated the Quran into Balti language for the first time.
+He also runs a museum of Balti traditional items and a chain of schools in his area.

-Yousuf Hussain Abadi collected many oral war stories of 1947-1948 war which was fought in Baltistan by its natives against Dogra'a regime.
+Yousuf Hussain Abadi collected many oral war stories of the 1947-1948 war fought in Baltistan by its natives against the Dogra regime.
 He established the first private sector English medium school in Baltistan in 1992-93, Jinnah Public School, named after the great founder of Pakistan, Mohammad Ali Jinnah, which is currently one of the best institutions of education in Baltistan.